Programme Overview:

 A student successfully completing this module will gain a deeper understanding of what it takes to improve security.
 For those already working in security, they will be better prepared to lead parts of a security programme, or to take on more responsibility.
 For those moving towards security, this module will help link their prior experience with current security challenges, and assist in positioning for a lateral move into security.

-The Graduate Diploma in Cybersecurity comprises four taught modules delivered over two semesters (9 months).
+The Graduate Certificate in Cybersecurity comprises four taught modules delivered over two semesters (9 months).
 It is a part of the MSc programme which comprises eleven taught modules and either a 15-credit Case Study or a 30-credit Project option.

 Module descriptions including pre-requisites, learning outcomes, assessment scheme and workload are set out in the module descriptors for each module.